Costa Rica Volcanoes, Rainforests & Beaches Costa Rica

 2

-As your group take a walk along the coast, you’ll learn more about the interface between the rainforest and the sea, and how animals here manage this stark divide in environments.
+Walk along the beach and learn about the interface between the rainforest and the sea, and how animals manage this stark divide in environments.

-For groups visiting between July and October, you may be lucky to see some of the 22,500 female turtles that return here every year to nest and lay their eggs.
+For groups visiting between July and October, you may be lucky to see the turtles returning to lay their eggs!

 Day